eantcal/httpsrv/README.md

 The server has been built and tested on Linux, MacOS and Windows, more precisely it has been tested on:
 - Darwin (18.7.0 Darwin Kernel Version 18.7.0) on MacBook Pro, built using Apple clang version 11.0.0 (clang-1100.0.20.17), Target: x86_64-apple-darwin18.7.0, Thread model: posix, cmake version 3.12.2
 - Linux 5.0.0-38-generic #41-Ubuntu SMP Tue Dec 3 00:27:35 UTC 2019 x86_64 x86_64 x86_64 GNU/Linux, built using g++ (Ubuntu 8.3.0-6ubuntu1) 8.3.0, cmake version 3.13.4
-- Windows 10 buillt using Visual Studio 2019
+- Windows 10 built using Visual Studio 2019